 Statistics support arguments and presentations and show that you have reliable information on the subject.
 If you present statistics attractively, people will be more likely to pay attention to your data and value your material.

 You can use charts to show the size of the market or its growth over a given period, and you’d better do this in one or a few slides, as was done in this graph:

 Helping your audience understand how customers use your product or who would be the ideal customer is a key part of building trust in your project.
 Creating a persona will help stakeholders understand your customers’ background, income, and needs.
 And the more information they have, the more likely to decide in favour of your business they will be.
 An interesting way to do this during a presentation is to use visuals to represent your persona.

 Personas should seem as natural as possible to your audience.
 If personas are overly idealized, they will make your project look like a school presentation.
 One way to avoid this is to craft a visual representation with a persona maker.
 You can use an infographic that brings together a photo, tables, and indexes to pinpoint levels of each personality aspect, such as extroverted vs. introverted or rational vs. intuitive.
-This will ensure that she is not described as just analytical or introverted and will give a credible idea of how much she also has the opposite trait.
+This will ensure that she is not described as just analytical or introverted and will give a credible idea of

 It is interesting to merge this data with demographic information, hobbies, and personal tastes, as in the example below: